Bamburi Beach, Mombasa

 Bamburi Beach is a 20 minutes drive from Mombasa town and 45 minutes from Mombasa International airport.
 It overlooks the calm waters of the Indian Ocean and within the Mombasa Marine Park.

-Tamarama is a beach-side suburb of Sydney, at about 7 km/3.5 mi in the east of Sydney's CBD (Central Business District).
+Warriewood is a suburb in northern Sydney, at about 26 km/16 mi in the north of Sydney's CBD (Central Business District).